 The image from which the container is instantiated is defined by specifying a Docker image with the submit command docker_image.
 This image must be pre-staged on a docker hub that the execute machine can access.

 After submission, the job is treated much the same way as a vanilla universe job.
 Details of file transfer are the same as applied to the vanilla universe.
 One of the benefits of Docker containers is the file system isolation they provide.
 Each container has a distinct file system, from the root on down, and this file system is completely independent of the file system on the host machine.
 The container does not share a file system with either the execute host or the submit host, with the exception of the scratch directory, which is volume mounted to the host, and is the initial working directory of the job.
-Optionally, the administrator may configure other directories from the host machine to be volume mounted, and thus visible inside the container.
-See the docker section of the administrator's manual for details.

 Therefore, the submit description file should contain the submit command